 You must be careful if the person’s mood suddenly improves.
 Such change may be misleading as it may mean that the person has planned their suicide.
 They are not actually doing better, but in their view, they believe that their suffering will soon end, or that they will stop making others suffer.

 Having suicidal thoughts is not an illness, but rather a symptom indicating that something is not going well.
 Suicidal thoughts are often linked to psychological problems, particularly depression and dependence problems.

 There are treatments available for these problems.

 Depression affects about ¾ of people who commit suicide.
 Effective treatments to counter depression are available.
-The earlier the people affected seek assistance, the higher the chances for these treatments to work.
+The earlier an affected person consults with a doctor, the faster he or she will recover.
 To learn more, see the Information on Depression page.